BALKAN BLOG: Serbia’s mixed messages serve a purpose

 There remains a strong pro-Russian contingent in Serbia.
 This was evident in June when Russian President Vladimir Putin was voted the most popular world leader.
 The same poll, by Demostat, also revealed very strong sympathy towards Russia despite the invasion of Ukraine in February.

-Even within the cabinet, there are pro-Russian and pro-western voices.
+Even within the cabinet, there are pro-Russian and pro-Western voices.
 This was clear in August, when Energy and Mining Minister Zorana Mihajlovic criticised Lavrov after Interior Minister Aleksandar Vulin’s visit to Moscow, accusing the Russian foreign minister of “abusing” Serbia’s decision not to impose sanctions on Russia by falsely claiming Serbia supports Russia's invasion of Ukraine.
 She has since called for deeper relations with the US.

 Vulin, on the other hand, is one of the more pro-Russian members of the Serbian cabinet.
 He responded sharply to Bilcik on September 25. “[T]he territorial integrity of Serbia is being attacked by 22 member states of the European Union, recognising the fake state of Kosovo.
 Let's face it, this is a big blow to Serbia's European path,” said Vulin, as quoted by N1. “[T]o be clear, Serbia chooses its friends, and its enemies make themselves known,” he added.